 The Food Department at MACS provides a hands-on approach to food preparation, safety and nutrition.
 We promote positive messages about healthy eating and believe school is an ideal place to encourage good choices in food.
 The Department plays a leading role in promoting a whole school approach to food and fitness.

 The Food Department use their knowledge and experience to stimulate and support pupils of all ages and abilities.
 We offer a range of studies, including vocational courses, which attract a wide number of learners that prepares them well for life skills and the world of work.

 Year 7 follow a starter-skills module to prepare for design tasks which develops skills in teamwork and communication, use of equipment, weighing and measuring.
 During the module students will complete tasks on their own eating patterns and develop an understanding of the importance of a Healthy Diet.
 The focus then for all Key Stage 3 projects becomes:

 - Making and evaluating food products

-Students are assessed on a variety of tasks to meet the National Curriculum programs of study.
-Tasks include practical and written tasks, Students are made aware at the start of the module on what they are being assessed on and have the opportunity to assess their own work.
+Pupils are assessed on a variety of tasks to meet the National Curriculum programs of study.
+Tasks include practical and written tasks.
+Pupils are made aware at the start of the module of what they are being assessed on and have the opportunity to assess their own work.